mobsoftware/mobSocial.nopCommercePlugin/ReadMe.md

 Contribute
 ===========
-If you would like to contribute to the fastest growing open source social network, create a fork and don't hesitate to contact the team!
+If you would like to become a member or contribute to the fastest growing open source social network project, create a fork or contact the team!

 Support
 ===========